 3. Eligible employees

-- Employees on paid parental leave will not be eligible.
+- Employees on paid parental leave are not eligible.

 4. Employers can vary hours of work or duties of their staff